British aid shipment leaves Cyprus bound for Gaza pier | Law-Order

 British aid shipment leaves Cyprus bound for Gaza pier

+Israel's commitments to increase access are welcome but we need to see more aid making it over the borders."
+BY THE NUMBERS The shipment comprised of 8,400 shelter coverage kits: temporary shelters made up of plastic sheeting.

-A British shipment of nearly 100 tonnes of aid has left Cyprus bound for a new maritime pier in Gaza, the British foreign Office said in a statement on Wednesday.
+A British shipment of nearly 100 tonnes of aid has left Cyprus bound for a new temporary pier in Gaza, the British Foreign Office said in a statement on Wednesday.

+WHY IT'S IMPORTANT International organisations have said that Gaza faces a severe humanitarian crisis threatening a population of more than 2 million people.

 "We are leading international efforts with the U.S. and Cyprus to establish a maritime aid corridor.
-Today's first shipment of British aid from Cyprus to the temporary pier off Gaza is an important moment in increasing this flow," Prime Minister Rishi Sunak said.
+Today's first shipment of British aid from Cyprus to the temporary pier off Gaza is an important moment in increasing this flow."
+FOREIGN MINISTER DAVID CAMERON

+"This pier will play a vital role in getting aid to those who need it in Gaza, but it must be accompanied by an increase in aid delivered through land routes.
+Israel's commitments to increase access are welcome but we need to see more aid making it over the borders."
+BY THE NUMBERS

+The shipment comprised of 8,400 shelter coverage kits: temporary shelters made up of plastic sheeting.
+Britain said the pier would allow the delivery of an estimated 90 truckloads of international aid into Gaza each day, potentially rising to 150 truckloads a day once fully operational.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)